-Declarations regarding the financial statements are received from the CEO (or person currently fulfilling this role) and CFO.
-The board received such declarations for the half year and annual reports for 2016.
+Declarations regarding the financial statements are received from the Chairman and CFO.
+The board received such declarations for the half year and annual reports for 2017.

 4.3 A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.